gabbyz297/GWAS_pipeline-/GWAS Pipeline.md

 ##-Q sequence type, -q minimum quality score to keep, -p minimum percent of bases that have to have -q quality
 ##output creates .qual.fq files (default is STDOUT)

-# Index Reference Genome using BWA Index, Samtools and GATK
+# Index Reference Genome using BWA Index; Create .fai and .dict files with Samtools and GATK

 ##Indexing the genome is like a book index, used to make alignment easier later